silverbitcoin/silver-slvr/README.md

 ## Overview

-`silver-slvr` is a complete, production-ready smart contract language designed for deterministic execution on the SilverBitcoin blockchain.
+`Slvr Smart Contract Language` is a complete, production-ready smart contract language designed for deterministic execution on the SilverBitcoin blockchain.
 It provides a Turing-incomplete language with compile-time safety, resource safety guarantees, and comprehensive development tools.

 ## Key Components